 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Tamron 18-200mm F3.5-6.3 Di II VC is the longer of the two lenses at 97mm.
-The Sigma 18-200mm F3.5-6.3 DC with a length of 78mm is 19mm shorter.
-Besides being longer, the Tamron 18-200mm F3.5-6.3 Di II VC also has a larger diameter of 75mm compared to Sigma 18-200mm F3.5-6.3 DC's 70mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Tamron 18-200mm F3.5-6.3 Di II VC is the longer of the two lenses at 97mm.
+The Sigma 18-200mm F3.5-6.3 DC with a length of 78mm, is 19mm shorter.
+Besides being longer, the Tamron 18-200mm F3.5-6.3 Di II VC also has a larger diameter of 75mm compared to the Sigma 18-200mm F3.5-6.3 DC's 70mm diameter.

-Below you can find the dimension and weight table of the 'SuperZoom Lenses in Canon EF Mount for size comparison purposes.
+Below you can find the dimension and weight table of the SuperZoom Lenses in Canon EF Mount for size comparison purposes.

-SuperZoom Lenses in Canon EF Mount for Size Comparison
+Superzoom Lenses in Canon EF Mount for Size Comparison

 Lens Mounts

-Both Tamron 18-200mm F3.5-6.3 Di II VC and Sigma 18-200mm F3.5-6.3 DC has the same Canon EF lens mount.
+Both the Tamron 18-200mm F3.5-6.3 Di II VC and the Sigma 18-200mm F3.5-6.3 DC has the same Canon EF lens mount.
 Some of the latest released cameras that are compatible with the Canon EF lenses are Canon T8i, Canon 90D and Canon SL3.

 Tamron 18-200mm F3.5-6.3 Di II VC is also available in Nikon F (DX) and Sony Alpha mounts.